dongliang3571/TOTP-Generator/README.md

     ```bash
     pod install
     ```
-3. Open `TOTPGenerator.xcworkspace` with XCode and start building
+3. Open `TOTPGenerator.xcworkspace` with XCode

+4. From XCode menu, Product -> Archive -> Distribute App -> Export/Copy App

+5. You should be able to find `TOTPGenerator.app` in the output folder.

 ### Screenshots